percwg/perc-wg/double/draft-ietf-perc-double.md

   packet.
 If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner cryptographic context.

-Once the packet has successfully decrypted, the application needs to be careful about which information it uses to get the correct behavior.
+Once the packet has been successfully decrypted, the application needs to be careful about which information it uses to get the correct behavior.
 The application MUST use only the information found in the synthetic SRTP packet and MUST NOT use the other data that was in the outer SRTP packet with the following